dkargin/maxr/notes.md

  - `void cActionInitNewGame::execute(cModel& model) const` - disabled check for credits.
 Players can overspend
  - ActionFinishBuild - exit points are wrong
- - broken the rendering of building's underlay tiles.
-This shit should be specified from XML, not the code!
- - void cGameMapWidget::drawExitPoints() generates wrong exit points
+ - void cGameMapWidget::drawExitPoints() is not consistent with actual exit points.
+Rendering code should be coupled with actual logic code
- - Unit selection is broken
+ - Unit selection is broken.
  std::pair<bool, cPosition> cMouseModeSelectBuildPosition::findNextBuildPosition seems like broken